Andonome/judgement/areas.md

 ## Fiends

-Roll 3D6: each point which comes up has one fiend.
+- Roll 3D6: each point which comes up has one fiend between it and the next point.
-    (does a fiend live in the city? or war with the inhabitants?
-Are the elves ruled by a dragon?)
+- Place the fiend on your map with the next number available, starting with '7'.
+- For each fiend, roll three dice, to determine its type, wishes, and ability.

 ### The legendary...

-1. Troupe of outlaws
+1. Bandit troupe
 1. Ogre king
-1. Necromancer
 1. Dragon
 1. Dryad
+1. Lich
 1. Hag

-(take the fiend's number and add it to all other rolls)
+Roll 1D6 twice, and add the fiend's number to each roll, to find out its desires and abilities.

+*You roll a '3', indicating a dragon.
+You roll '2, 6'.
+3+2 = 5, so this dragon needs standard medical supplies.
+Perhaps it has a tooth-ache.
+3+3 = 6, so this dragon wears full plat armour*

 ### Who Wishes...

-1. to return to society, without giving up their gold.
+2. to return to society, without giving up their gold.
-1. to kill a local noble who keeps sending trackers after them.
-1. an alliance with the next fiend.
+3. to cement an alliance with the next fiend.
-1. to be serenaded by elven song.
-1. something beautiful to look at.
+4. something beautiful to look at.
-1. better clothes.
-1. standard medical equipment.
+5. standard medical equipment.
-1. fresh corpses, and plenty of them.
-Humans preferred.
-1. standard supplies from villages.
+6. standard supplies from villages.
 It's so hard to find someone who delivers!
-1. a massive pot, three bags of thyme, a gnomish cook and four fresh men.
+7. a massive pot, three bags of thyme, a gnomish cook, and four fresh men.
-1. to acquire magical ingredients.
+8. to acquire magical ingredients.
-1. the head of a local, disrespectful noble.
-1. magical ingredients.
-1. the legendary jewels owned by another troublesome person (roll to find the next danger).
-1. an alliance with the next fiend.
+9. to find out where those nearby hidden oddities live...
-1. to take the territory of the next fiend.
+10. to kill the next fiend, and take all they have.
-1. to watch birds in peace (do not make noise on the road).
+11. to watch birds in peace (do not make noise on the road).
-1. a child to raise as their own.
+12. a child to raise as her own.

 ### Watch out, because they have...

-1. gained the sympathies of local villagers, who will help them.
+2. gained the sympathies of some local villagers, who will help them.
-1. great many soldiers - 1D3 x 30 of them exist, with around 15 in each camp.
+3. great many soldiers - 1D3 x 30 of them exist, with around 15 in each camp.
-1. made an alliance with another troublesome character (specifically, the next creature on the list)
+4. made a temporary alliance with the last fiend on the list.
-1. imprisoned a gnomish alchemist, and can force him to cast spells.
+5. imprisoned a gnomish alchemist, and can force him to cast spells.
+6. complete plate armour!
-1. a powerful magical item.
+7. a powerful magical item.
-1. myriad tunnels underground: currently empty, mostly.
+8. myriad tunnels underground: currently empty, mostly.
 But nobody knows the full extent of them, only that myriad openings exist, most of which have been covered by a shallow layer of topsoil.
-1. complete plate armour.
-1. made a deal with the locals that they will not stray from the path.
-If anyone breaks this oath, one village shall be destroyed.
-1. a small fortress on an island.
+9. a small fortress on an island.
 No one can approach safely, or without being noticed.
-1. a powerful magical item.
+10. a powerful magical item.
-1. cast a spell which forces those who venture close to forget what they came for.
+11. cast a spell which forces those who venture close to forget what they came for.
-1. a garden which grows all manner of magical and deadly plants.
+12. a garden which grows all manner of magical and deadly plants.
-1. the ability to detect sentient life anywhere in the area.

----
+## Finishing Touches

+### Name the Area

+Combine the fiend with the highest number, with the local water-type.
+For example:

+- 'Hag' + 'lake' = 'Haglake'
+- 'Dryad' + 'islands' = 'Drylands'
+- 'Lich' + 'sea' = 'Portlich' (stress on the first syllable!)

+### Inking

+Pull out a pen and emphasise what you can.